SamWhited|blog

 Week Two (Oct 07–13)

-On the 10th I rode down to meet a friend at Viking Alchemist Meadery, an easy few miles along the M2R trail I mentioned before.
+I rode down to meet a friend at Viking Alchemist Meadery, an easy few miles along the M2R trail I mentioned before.
 I’d never had mead before so the bartender kindly let me try a few samples before deciding what I wanted.
 It’s not my favorite drink, but a few of the more sour ones were quite nice and a 4 year aged one that I can’t afford (but which he let me take a small sip of) was very nice and it felt like a good Coffeeneuring style drink to me!

 I arrived a bit early and they weren’t open yet, so I explored a bit and ended up with a total ride of 5.72 miles.
 The GPX trace can be found here.